rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 in section 4.2.1.1.
 CORE CASES, we will note that it can be associated with the functions of POSSESSOR, ADPOSITION COMPLEMENT and FINITE-VERB ARGUMENT form with person agreement in the object conjugation, and therefore we can attest a presence of genitive forms for the grammatical categories of person and number, albeit only the 3SG marker offers indisputable proof for this, and then only with singular possessa.
-Thus the special markers for the 1SG and 2SG genitive slots of kin terms are additions to the six or seven genitive forms already present, i.e. some variants of the language, especially Alatyr'-dialect types, distinguish number in the 1SG genitive, as well as 2SG, 1PL and even 3PL.
+Thus the special markers for the 1SG and 2SG genitive slots of kin terms are additions to the six or seven genitive forms already present, i.e. some variants of the language, especially Alatyrʹ-dialect types, distinguish number in the 1SG genitive, as well as 2SG, 1PL and even 3PL.
 The dative, however, does not attest to an underlying set of six adnominal-person markers, instead there are only three markers that are frequently quoted in the grammars of the